Karaoke-as-a-Service/tone-deaf-tools/README.md

 them and forgot about them.
 Even though the code quality is not up to most standards, they might still be useful to you.
 Have fun and send us fixes! ;)

+If you want to experiment, put your files into the `songs` directory, which is ignored by git.

 ## Typical Workflows

 All of the tools read files from your disk, do something with them and, if